Annabell Murray, Countess of Mar: Old Age

 In July 1599 the King made a gift to the Countess and her son for their loyal services.
 The award noted her great age and "hir body waist and extenuat by hir former service".
 If she died the gift would be given to her daughter Marie Erskine (the former wife of Archibald Douglas, 8th Earl of Angus).
 Marie Erskine helped looked after the prince at Stirling.

 In 1600 James VI in Parliament granted her a property in Stirling called the "heuch and brae of Parkhill" or the Haining, and a formal discharge for service in keeping Prince Henry in the same terms.

 Annabell Murray died in February 1603.
 According to Archibald Simpson, minister of Dalkeith, she "peacefully ended her days, respected by all, hated by none."
 On 7 May 1603, her daughter-in-law Marie Stewart, Countess of Mar frustrated the attempt of Anne of Denmark to take Prince Henry from the castle.

 Her other homes were Mar's Wark and Alloa Tower, and a townhouse in Edinburgh.
 The National Museum of Scotland has a chair, a caquetoire, carved with her initials and three stars from the Murray heraldry, and a cradle said to have been for the infant king or prince.
+The chair could have been made in the 1590s rather than the 1570s.

 Annabell made more than one will or list of legacies.
 In the will made on 1 November 1601 she noted her farmstock on the mains of Erskine and on the land of Glen Shee with Auchlansky and the park of Jarago.
 She wanted to be buried at the new burial aisle at the kirk of Alloa, as her husband had been.
 The bodies of Erskine predecessors should be brought from Cambuskenneth Abbey to Alloa, as her husband had wished in his will.

+Alexander Yule, a schoolmaster in Stirling, published the commendatory Illustrissimae Dominae ...
+Annabellae Murraviae vitae et mortis Speculum (Edinburgh: Robert Charteris, 1603).